mellena1/UnDockerize/README.md

 * **WORKDIR** - Changes the working directory for all following commands.

 ## Other features
-* Auto-naming: UnDockerize does its best to provide each Ansible task with a relevant name to what is being done.
+* **Auto-naming**: UnDockerize does its best to provide each Ansible task with a relevant name to what is being done.
-* Comments: UnDockerize includes all trailing comments behind a valid command.
+* **Comments**: UnDockerize includes all trailing comments behind a valid command.